Rodeffs/BG3_Builds/played_builds.md

 ### Should try out:

-- Honour Mode with the "worst" classes: Nature Domain Cleric, Circle of the Moon Druid, Arcane Trickster Rogue and Hunter Ranger, no multiclassing
+- Honour Mode with the "worst" classes: Cleric, Druid, Rogue and Ranger